natantoh/natantoh/README.md

 ## 🚀 About Me

-- 💻 Software Developer and Data Engineer
+- 💻 Software Developer with a passion for building scalable applications and data solutions.
-- 🎓 B.Sc. in Electrical and Electronics Engineering (USP)
+- ☁️ Data Engineer experienced with Databricks, PySpark, Azure, SQL and ETL pipelines.
-- 🤖 Interested in Artificial Intelligence and Machine Learning
+- 📱 Android developer creating applications in Java.
-- ☁️ Working with Databricks, PySpark, Azure and Data Engineering
+- 🤖 Interested in Artificial Intelligence, Machine Learning and Distributed Systems.
-- 📱 Android App Developer (Java & Kotlin )
+- 🎓 B.Sc. in Electrical and Electronics Engineering from the University of São Paulo (USP).
-- 🌎 Always learning new technologies
+- 🌱 Always learning new technologies and improving my software engineering skills.